GregMcC5/jbsd/README.md

 The Python script in this repository was used in a project to upload [Harvard Library's Jacques Burkhardt Scientific Drawings CURIOSity Colleciton](https://curiosity.lib.harvard.edu/jacques-burkhardt-scientific-drawings) to Wikimedia Commons.
+[Full documentation for this project is avilable online.](https://docs.google.com/document/d/1yhSYYrx5XrOyEDcm4i6N7sVYfI_8bjQUqwKsEImGqYg/edit?usp=sharing)

 The getmetadata.py script in this repository does the following things: